zizkebab/check-reserved-instances/README.rst

 -------------

 A sample configuration file is provided for easy use.
-By default, the script loads the configuration from config.ini alongside the check-reserved-instances executable.
+By default, the script loads the configuration from config.ini in the current directory.

 ::